 Nominations for membership to the Hall of Fame may be made by any member of the NWBA and submitted to the NWBA Hall of Fame Committee for its consideration via the official nomination form.
-Nominations must be submitted by February 24th of each year to the Hall of Fame Chairperson.
+Nominations must be submitted by February 21, 2019 by midnight to the Hall of Fame Chairperson.
 A citation shall then be drawn up for each worthy candidate by the Hall of Fame Committee and presented to the NWBA Board of Directors for its final determination.

 Click on the link below to access the NWBA Hall of Fame Nomination Form.

 A suitably engraved plaque bearing the monogram of the NWBA shall be awarded to the individual upon selection to the Hall of Fame.
 It shall be presented to him or her on an auspicious occasion such as the victory banquet following the annual National Wheelchair Basketball Tournament.